 In addition to the technical objectives outlined in the previous section, expanding the existing monitoring network provides opportunities for education and outreach to the local community.
 Educational events can be organized around the installation of new monitoring sites to allow community members to learn about the technologies used for air quality management.
 Mobile units (such as in Figure 3) would be particularly good for outreach efforts as they allow community members to be introduced to monitoring where they live and work.
 These outreach events are important in strengthening community capacity by increasing familiarity with monitoring technology and the capacities and limitations of ambient monitoring.
-They can also emphasize the benefits of the type of information that monitoring can provide.
+They can also emphasize the benefits of the type of prioritizing areas that have higher modeled concentrations.
+It can be difficult to optimally site SO, monitors for several reasons, including information that monitoring can provide.

 A large variety of handheld and low cost monitoring systems can be used to monitor air quality.
 These include systems for PM, VOCs, and certain gases.
-Systems that provide realtime displays of pollutant time displays of pollutant concentrations can be used in schools and education and outreach activities, potentially to great advantage.
+Systems that provide realtime displays of pollutant concentrations can be used in schools and education and outreach activities, potentially to great advantage.
 Monitoring can increase the awareness of the importance of pollution exposure for individuals with asthma.
 Coordinating such educational events with the City of Detroit's 'smart asthma inhaler' project could help expand education and awareness.